hectorm/hblock/PACKAGES.md

 ### Arch Linux

-A package for Arch Linux users is [available in the community repository](https://archlinux.org/packages/community/any/hblock/).
+A package for Arch Linux users is [available in the `extra` repository](https://archlinux.org/packages/extra/any/hblock/).

 ```sh
 pacman -S hblock